Last Updated on October 24, 2023

 If you live in the UK, Dunelm operate a textiles take back recycling scheme in a selection of their stores and accept all clean home textiles including duvets and pillows.

 You can also upcycle your old pillows into floor cushions, throw pillows, or pet beds.
-Old duvets can be upcycled as beach or picnic mats, pet beds, sleeping bags, or used to protect furniture while moving.
+Use old duvets as beach or picnic mats, pet beds, sleeping bags, or to protect furniture while moving.

 can we recycle old clothes?